umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 ## For package developers

-We see common errors that we cannot fix for you, but we do have recommendations you can follow to fix:
+We see common errors that we cannot fix for you, but we do have recommendations you can follow to fix them:

 ### TypeFinder